Salon Fever

 This exhibition is linked to the PhD research of Malika M’rani Alaoui at Ghent University and KU Leuven, supervised by Professors Marjan Sterckx and Tom Verschaffel, which will be defended in 2025.

-With the support of the Central Library, Ghent University and the Valorization Fund Faculty of Arts and Philosophy UGent.
+With the support of the Boekentoren, Ghent University Library and the Valorization Fund of the faculty of Arts and Philosophy Ghent University.

 In cooperation with STAM Ghent and Letterenhuis Antwerpen.